lazypic/git-hours/README.md

 ## Why did I make it?
-I interest working from home space.
+I'm interested in working from home space.
-I wanted to know how to get working time.
+I want to calcurate working time.
-I looked like a [toggle-style program](https://toggl.com) was too annoying. because the user has to check every time the work starts or ends.
+I feel that [toggle-style program](https://toggl.com) is high-maintenance tool. because users have to pushing button every time the work starts or ends.
-[kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours#how-it-works) command model approach looked good to me.
+Mechanism of [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours#how-it-works) looked reasonable to me.
-I installed it via https://github.com/kimmobrunfeldt/git-hours, but it didn't install well on my computer.
-It was because of the node.js dependency.
+I tried to install via https://github.com/kimmobrunfeldt/git-hours, Because of the node.js dependency, It didn't work well on my computer.
-So, I recreated command with Go language in a similar way.
+So, I revise command with Go language based on [kimmobrunfeldt's git-hours](https://github.com/kimmobrunfeldt/git-hours).
-Also, I added some of the features I needed to create a estimate sheet.
+Also, I added some features that help to create an estimate sheet.
-It's linked at the top of documentation for everyone to download and run.
-Hope it helps those who need it.
+Git-hours opens to everyone to download and run.
+Hope it helps those in need.